-Institutions follow longstanding policies and procedures to determine financial aid,54 but these institutional practices do not adequately reflect the lived experiences of nontraditional students-especially that they are likely to be financially responsible for other people.55 Additionally, financial aid awards depend on COA estimates derived from National Postsecondary Student Aid Study (NPSAS)56 data, which are reported by postsecondary institutions and determined without consistent methods across institutions, as described below.
+Institutions follow longstanding policies and procedures to determine financial aid eligibility, but these institutional practices do not adequately reflect the lived experiences of nontraditional students-especially that they are likely to be financially responsible for other people.
+Additionally, researchers have shown that the flexibility that institutions have in how they estimate their students' living costs has led to widely different estimates within local areas, which could impact the perceived affordability of one institution over another.

 Under the Higher Education Act (HEA), the federal government sets clear boundaries clarifying what can be included in the living expenses portion of the COA.
-The HEA outlines which categories of expenses may be included in living expenses, as well as a limited list of exceptions, allowing for the professional judgment of financial aid administrators at higher education institutions.^{57, 58} Institutions are instructed that expenses not explicitly mentioned under allowable categories are not to be included in student budgets.59 Further, student budgets are only to include living expenses for students themselves, unlike other measures of an adequate living standard that typically look at all the needs of family members who live together.60
+The HEA outlines which categories of expenses may be included in living expenses, as well as a limited list of exceptions, allowing for the professional judgment of financial aid administrators at higher education institutions.
+Institutions are instructed that expenses not explicitly mentioned under allowable categories are not to be included in student budgets.
+Further, student budgets are only to include living expenses for students themselves, unlike other measures of an adequate living standard that typically look at all the needs of family members who live together.

-Though the HEA goes to great lengths to lay out what can be included, it says much less about how institutions should estimate these costs, and institutions have substantial discretion in estimating off-campus living costs.^{61, 62} Federal rules stipulate that colleges may estimate costs differently for separate groups of students but should use the same estimate for students within the same group.63 For example, the Department of Education Federal Student Aid Office recommends institutions estimate the cost of housing (or "room") at one level for on-campus students, another for off-campus students living with their parents, and a third for financially independent students who live on their own.64
+Though the HEA goes to great lengths to lay out what can be included, it says much less about how institutions should estimate these costs, and institutions have substantial discretion in estimating off-campus living costs.
+Federal rules stipulate that colleges may estimate costs differently for separate groups of students but should use the same estimate for students within the same group.
+For example, the Department of Education Federal Student Aid Office recommends institutions estimate the cost of housing (or "room") at one level for on-campus students, another for off-campus students living with their parents, and a third for financially independent students who live on their own.

-Unfortunately, these institution-reported COA estimates have been shown to be methodologically inconsistent due to varying institutional choices as well as intentional and unintentional bias.65 For example, the Hope Center demonstrated the inadequacy of some institutions' COA estimates using regional cost estimates based on the total CE sample for respective geographic areas.66 Specifically, they found that more than 20 percent of colleges calculated a living cost allowance at least 20 percent lower than the Hope Center's very modest cost of living estimate.67 Further illustrating the wide range of some institutional COA estimates, Miami Dade College in Miami, Florida, calculates housing costs that are more than three times greater than Miami International University of Art and Design, a for-profit arts college less than one mile away.68 Even allowing for large fluctuations in local housing markets and student bodies, it seems unlikely that these differences reflect actual differences in living costs between the two institutions.
+Unfortunately, these institution-reported estimates of living costs have been shown to be methodologically inconsistent due to varying institutional choices as well as intentional and unintentional bias.
+For example, the Hope Center demonstrated the inadequacy of some institutions' COA estimates by comparing institution-reported estimates to their own county-level estimates of living costs.
+Specifically, they found that more than 20 percent of colleges calculated a living cost allowance at least 20 percent lower than the Hope Center's very modest estimated living costs.
+Further illustrating the wide range of some institutional living cost estimates, Miami Dade College in Miami, Florida, calculates housing costs that are more than three times greater than Miami International University of Art and Design, a for-profit arts college less than one mile away.
+Even allowing for large fluctuations in local housing markets and student bodies, it seems unlikely that these differences reflect actual differences in living costs between the two institutions.